noredistribution/ansible-avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

   taillogs: < path | e.g. "/var/log/messages" >
   # ECO DHCP Collector address or ECO DHCP Fingerprint listening addressin standalone mode (default “127.0.0.1:67”)
   ecodhcpaddr: < IPV4_address:port >
+  # Enable IPFIX provider (default true)
+  # This flag is enabled by default and does not have to be added to the daemon configuration.
+  ipfix: < true | false >
   # ECO IPFIX Collector address to listen on to receive IPFIX packets (default “127.0.0.1:4739”)
-  # this flag is enabled by default and does not have to be added to the daemon configuration.
-  ipfix: < true | false > # default is true
-  # ECO IPFIX Collector address to listen on to receive IPFIX packets (default “127.0.0.1:4739”)
-  # Note that this flag is enabled by default and does not have to be added to the daemon configuration
+  # This flag is enabled by default and does not have to be added to the daemon configuration
   ipfixaddr: < IPV4_address:port >
+  # Enable sFlow provider (default true)
+  # This flag is enabled by default and does not have to be added to the daemon configuration
+  sflow: < true | false >
+  # ECO sFlow Collector address to listen on to receive sFlow packets (default “127.0.0.1:6343”)
+  # This flag is enabled by default and does not have to be added to the daemon configuration
+  sflowaddr: < IPV4_address:port >
 ```

 You can either provide a list of IPs/FQDNs to target on-premise Cloudvision cluster or use DNS name for your Cloudvision as a Service instance.
 Streaming to multiple clusters both on-prem and cloud service is supported.